LeeMorinUCF/QMB6358F20/demo_02_programming_intro/README.md

 last_name = "Torvalds"
 ```

-When reading the assignments aloud, you would say "y is assigned 5" but not "y equals 5"
+When reading the assignments aloud, you would say "y is assigned 5"
+or "y is set equal to 5" but not "y equals 5"
 because that would be confusing the assignment with one of the relational operators discussed next.